 I feared the Carnegie in the large city of Loughborough would also have been severely outgrown.
 It had been, but it was a rare Carnegie in Britain that had been expanded.
 It faced out on Queen's Park.
 Of the thirty-eight Carnegies I've seen on the trip, twenty-eight are still being used as libraries, a higher percentage than America.
 With these additional three I made it to nearly all the Carnegies in the southern half of England.
 I sacrificed an hour there recharging my legs and my iPad and getting the first reports on the already started Stage.

 An hour later I was in Leicester trying to find a bar with a television.
 Even though this was a truly large city with a huge downtown largely restricted to pedestrians, it was no easy task.
 When I finally did find one its two televisions were tuned to tennis and car racing.
 There was no chance of switching from the men's final at Wimbledon, but after some cajoling I convinced the manager of the bar to put on The Tour.
 The peloton was in tact and was fast closing in on that last climb.
-When they hit it all the prime contenders for the overall title were at the front to test themselves and make a statement and also ensure they didn't lose any time, as the peloton was sure to fracture on this climb.
+When they hit it all the prime contenders for the overall title were at the front hoping to make a statement and also ensure they didn't lose any time, as the peloton was sure to fracture on this climb.
 Contador took the lead and kept looking back.
 Everyone was sticking with him, but he evidently kept hoping he could shed them.

 After the summit it was a couple miles to the finish.
 They all came together, and then Nibali managed to surge away.
 Though he'd finished third in The Tour two years ago and is one of the top threats again this year, none of the other contenders wished to chase after him, and let him have the win by just two seconds.
-Having to defend the Yellow Jersey will somewhat deplete his team's energy in the days to come, so it wasn't a bad tactical decision.
+Having to defend the Yellow Jersey will somewhat deplete his team's energy in the days to come, so it wasn't a bad tactical decision by the others.
 It was another spectacular end to a stage.
 Liggett was gushing that the day's stage with the tens of thousands on the route will go down in history as one of the greatest in Tour history.
 I doubt the French announcers were saying the same thing, even though they are even more given to hyperbole.
 I can't wait to hear their commentary when I'm back in France for Stage Four.
 I have an outside chance to catch a glimpse of it as it will pass within thirty miles of the ferry in Calais.
 So even if I don't make the ferry Monday night, if I can catch an early morning ferry the next day I will have that pleasure.

-I will be extra motivated, eager to reunite with riding companions from year's past Skippi, the legendary Australian, and David, the professional bird-watcher from Germany.
+I will be extra motivated, eager to reunite with riding companions from year's past--Skippi, the legendary Australian, and David, the professional bird-watcher from Germany.
 They both passed on the Yorkshire start.
 Skippi is boycotting England for its buses being belligerent towards cyclists.
 David has been doing more bird-watching than bicycle-messengering and is not in the best of shape.
 He said he wouldn't be wearing his La Vie Claire jersey as it is too tight on him with his increased weight.
 It will be good to see them both and will make me miss Vincent the Australia, who has shared three Tours with me, all the more, and Andrew of Sydney, from the past two years as well.